 Second, while breaking new ground in accord with long-standing principles of negligence law, the Court held that IHEs and their employees have “a special relationship with a student and a corresponding duty to take reasonable measures to prevent [a student’s] suicide” in three circumstances.
 Nguyen, 479 Mass. at 453.
 They have an affirmative “duty to take reasonable measures under the circumstances to protect the student from self-harm[,]” where they have “actual knowledge” of: (1) a student’s suicide attempt that occurred while enrolled at the [IHE]; (2) a student’s suicide attempt recently before matriculation; or, (3) a student’s stated plans or intentions to commit suicide.
 See id. at 453-454.
 In such circumstances, “suicide is sufficiently foreseeable as the law has defined the term, even for [IHE] nonclinicians without medical training” to owe a duty.
 See id. at 455.
 The duty, at least for nonclinicians, is “limited to initiating the [IHE’s] suicide prevention protocol, and if the school has no such protocol, arranging for clinical care by trained medical professionals or, if such care is refused, alerting the student’s emergency contact[,]” — often a parent.
 Id. at 457.
 Among the reasonable measures noted by the SJC for IHEs are: (1) initiating the IHE’s suicide prevention protocol, if any; (2) requiring the IHE employee who learns of a student’s suicide risk to contact the IHE employee(s) empowered to assist the student in getting professional mental health support; (3) contacting the student’s emergency contact (often the parents) if the student is resistant to intervention; and, (4) “obviously[,]” in emergency situations, contacting police, fire, or emergency personnel.
 See id. at 456.

 Third, while asserting that the victim’s risk of suicide was not known to be imminent, the Court did not impose an “imminence” requirement.
 While the decision makes clear that a known “imminent” risk will trigger the duty of care, the Court’s refusal to require “imminence” evidences a proper recognition of the inadequacy of vague labels (e.g., low, moderate, high, imminent) that lawyers like to assign to suicide risk while drawing lines that favor their client’s interests.
 See id. at 459, n.21.
 When dealing with suicide risk, such labels are recognized by many mental health professionals – and apparently the SJC — as having limited utility.
 Having any increased risk of suicide is a dangerous thing.
 Suicide risk is a spectrum that can rapidly escalate to a suicidal crisis.
-It is for this reason that well-designed suicide prevention programs, such as that at the University of Illinois, while of course addressing imminent and other risk, focus on “proximal risk” – the increased risk that follows unsuccessful attempts and vocalizations of intent.
-The broader duty imposed by the SJC explicitly incorporates these two most significant (of many) risk factors and predictors of future attempts: (1) a prior attempt; and, (2) articulating suicidal plans or intentions.
+It is for this reason that well-designed suicide prevention programs, such as that at the University of Illinois, while of course addressing imminent and other risk, focus on “proximal risk” – the increased risk that follows suicide attempts or vocalized threats of suicide, efforts to plan a suicide, or expressed preoccupation with suicide.
+The broader duty imposed by the SJC explicitly incorporates two of these most significant (of many) risk factors and predictors of future attempts: (1) a prior attempt; and, (2) articulating suicidal plans or intentions.
 Neither of these broadly-accepted risk factors turns on the “imminency” of the suicide risk.